ndejong/pfsense_fauxapi/package/README.md

-# FauxAPI - binary package
+# FauxAPI - release packages

 Until the FauxAPI is added to the pfSense FreeBSD-ports tree a binary release is made herewith allowing you to get started right away